Faculty Biography - Baozhen Luo

 Phone: (360) 650-7913

-Dr. Luo’s primary research interests are in the areas of aging, demography, family, and well-being within a global context.
+Dr. Luo’s primary research interests are in the areas of population aging within a global context.
 More specifically, her recent research has been primarily focused on long-term care, aging policies, and well-being among the elderly population in China, where the society is undergoing massive social, economic, and cultural transformation.
-Her research in long-term care in China began with family care, expanded to institutional care, and is now growing to community care, following closely each step of development in the changing environment of political economy in China.
-Dr. Luo truly believes in the value of research in influencing policy making, which in turn can enrich people’s lives.
+Her research in long-term care in China began with family care, expanded to institutional care, and is now primarily focused on community care, following closely each step of development in the changing environment of political economy in China.

-Dr. Luo’s teaching interests include Classical Sociological Theories, Research Methods, Family, and Aging.
+Dr. Luo’s teaching interests include Classical Sociological Theories, Sociology of Aging, and Contemporary Chinese Society.
 She aims to fuse theory and practice and fosters interactive learning.
 One of her passions is to bring students outside of the classroom and engage in communities locally and globally.
 Service learning is a core component of her course, which helps the students connect what they learn in class with what is going on in the community.
-Dr. Luo also leads study abroad courses in China regularly.
-Her current program is named Changing China: Culture, Community, and Citizenship (http://www.acadweb.wwu.edu/eesp/template/studyabroad/home_changingchina.shtml).
-In this program students conduct capstone research projects through reading and writing extensively on Chinese society, participating in intensive seminars, travelling across the impoverished western and the wealthy eastern regions of China, and interacting with local Chinese people in both rural and urban areas.
+Dr. Luo also leads study abroad courses in China on a yearly basis.
+Her current program is named Changing China: Culture, Community, and Citizenship.
+You can find out more about this program through this WWU’s International Programs and Exchanges webpage.

-Dr. Luo is a dedicated yogi and home cook.
-She also enjoys reading, intellectual conversations, tea drinking, trail running, mountain hiking, and traveling around the world.
+Dr. Luo is a dedicated yogi and long-distance runner.
+She also enjoys reading, intellectual conversations, tea drinking, mountain hiking, and traveling around the world.
 Her mantra is to learn something new every day.

 Polivka, Larry and Baozhen Luo.
 2013.
 “The Future of Retirement Security across the Globe.”
-Generations: Journal of the American Society on Aging.
+Generations: Journal of the American Society on Aging 37(1), 39-45.

 Zhan, Heying, Baozhen Luo, and Zhiyu Chen.
 2012.
 “Institutional Elder Care in China.”
 Pp. 221-236.
-In Aging in China: Implications to Social Policy of a Changing Economic State.
+In Chen, Sheying and J. Powell (eds) Aging in China: Implications to Social Policy of a Changing Economic State.
+Springer.

 Luo, Baozhen and Heying Zhan.
-2012.
+2011.
 “Filial Piety and Functional Support: Understanding Intergenerational Solidarity among Families with Migrated Children in Rural China.”
-Ageing International, 37, 1, pp.69-92.
+Ageing International 37 (1): 69-92.

 Zhan, Heying and Baozhen Luo.
 2009.
 “Population Aging and Elderly Care.”
 In Li, Jieli (ed.)
 Public Health.
 Beijing University Press.